Here are our top ten things to consider before you buy LED downlights

 You should consider the location of the light to help you select the power (W) and whether you need special features.

 For example, a high ceiling will require a higher power lamp which produces more light.
-Also, a downlight in a bathroom should be rated a minimum of IP54.
-If you are unsure about your specific requirements, then contact us.
+Also, a downlight in a bathroom should be rated a minimum of IP44.
+IP stands for ‘ingress protection’ and the 2 digit number indicates the degree of protection against water ingress.
+IP67 would indicate total immersion protection.
+Clearly in a bathroom with lots of airborne moisture this is an important consideration.

 If you are specifying for a public building or for a company, you may need to look into any building regulations applicable before you select a downlight.